What is your favorite (low cost) file sharing service that can be used easily by an entire team?

 We use Google Drive for file sharing among our team and also clients.
 It is free till 15 GB for each user and get 100 GB is only $2 a month.
 We can share any type of file and also create Google office files and share.
 It comes with apps for desktops and smartphones that we can download and synch from there.
 It maintains the versions.
 Also, many people have Google accounts, so we can share easily.

 3. BitTorrent Sync

 BitTorrent Sync is the best file sharing solution we’ve used by a mile.
-For most use cases, it is completely free no matter how many users you have.
+For most use cases, it is completely free no matter how many users you have via a torrent.
 It has higher security because it never gets stored in the “cloud.”
 It’s also fast, especially within a local network, precisely because it goes directly between the users rather than uploading and then downloading on other cloud services.